semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 module.secure("test")
 ```

-Regex matching is **left anchored** by default.
+Regex matching is **left anchored**.
 To allow prefixes, use `.*` at the beginning of the regex.
 To match the end of a string, use `$`.
 The next example, using the same expression as above but anchored on the right, finds no matches:

 ```yaml
 rules: